Kevinz-code/YOLOv1/README.md

 **I achieved 0.684 mAP on VOC07test, 76fps on RTX2080Ti**

 For better training speed, I changed the backbone from vgg to resnet50.
 And add a few 1x1 and 3x3 conv to fine-tune the resnet.
-For better detection for small objects, I change the 7x7 feature maps to 14x14 feature maps and and dropout the fully connected which has been Implemented in the original paper.
+For better detection for small objects, I change the 7x7 feature maps to 14x14 feature maps and drop the fully connected which has been Implemented in the original paper.

 ![avatar](http://chuantu.xyz/t6/728/1586530590x992239408.jpg)